FLAIR-THU/TrustworthyFederatedLearning/batch_level_label_inference/README.md

-# Label inference attack
+# batch_level_label_inference

 ## 0. Quick Start
-* The following contents of this README file shows some of the basic utils of the code in `./VFL_Label_Inference/` folder.
+* The following contents of this README file shows some of the basic utils of the code in this folder.
-* A quick start of running all the codes in `./VFL_Label_Inference/` folder is to use `bash ./run.sh` under `./VFL_Label_Inference/` directory in terminal.
+* A quick start of running all the codes in `./batch_level_label_inference/` folder is to use `bash ./run.sh` under `./batch_level_label_inference/` directory in terminal.
 The results of the experiments will be in folder `./exp_result/`.

 ## 1. Settings: